 Weight is DIN weight of German versions with standard equipment.
 DIN weight = car with 90% fuel, no driver, no cargo.

-From Mission E to Taycan
+From Mission E in 2015 to Taycan in 2019

 While Audi is creating its own version based on the Porsche Taycan, Porsche is using 2 Audi electric car platforms for new 2021 Porsche electric cars.
 CEO Oliver Blume has said “If we had to cope with the challenges ahead on our own, the costs would be around 30 percent higher”.
 The cooperation makes electric Porsches and electric Audis significantly cheaper.